 Surrogacy isn’t always sunshine and roses.
-Sometimes, it can go wrong.
+Sometimes, surrogacy goes wrong.
 Even when it is good, the relationships are complex and challenging and sometimes really hard.
 I am often asked for examples of surrogacy-gone-wrong.
 Intended parents and surrogates want to know how bad can it get, and how can we make sure we don’t suffer a bad experience?

 If you are new to surrogacy, you can read about how to find a surrogate, or how to become a surrogate yourself.
 You can also download the free Surrogacy Handbook which explains the processes and options.

-It is difficult to provide specific examples of surrogacy arrangements that have ended badly because the parties don’t always want to talk about it openly.
+It is difficult to provide specific examples of when surrogacy goes wrong because the parties don’t always want to talk about it openly.
 And that’s fair enough – would you want to air your dirty laundry for everyone to see?
 Talking about their poor experience exposes the other parties to potential harm, and this isn’t good for the child either.

-But there are some general examples that we can talk about, and a couple of cases that have gone to Court that we can think about.
+But there are some general examples where surrogacy goes wrong that we can talk about, and a couple of cases that have gone to Court that we can think about.

 General examples of people have poor experiences include: